Make Your Home and Property Fire Safe

 Remove all build-up of needles and leaves from your roof and gutters.
 Keep tree limbs trimmed at least 10 feet from any chimney and remove dead limbs that hang over your home or garage.
 The law also requires a screen over your chimney outlet of not more than 1/2 inch mesh.

-Check out this video compairing two adjacent properties, one cleared and one not.
+Click on this link to check out this video compairing two adjacent properties, one cleared and one not.

 For More Information Links